-The ten ECU BOXES will be handled only by UIM Commissioner and the Technical Commissioner appointed by the organizer.
+The ECU BOXES will be handled only by the UIM Technical Commissioner and the Technical Commissioner appointed by the organizer.

-The ECU BOXES will be forwarded on the race field of the World and Continental Championships, through the UIM Secretariat and all the costs for the transportation (journey there and back) will be borne by the UIM office.
+The ECU BOXES will be forwarded on to the next race venue of the World and Continental Championships, through the UIM Secretariat and all the costs for the transportation (journey there and back) will be borne by the UIM office.

-If a competitor refuses to use UIM ECU BOXES, he will be immediately disqualified from the event, without right of protest.
+If a competitor refuses to use the UIM ECU BOXES, he will be immediately disqualified from the event, without right of protest.